After nine-year wait, Shingo Kunieda is king of Paralympic court again

 The Japanese ace went from heartbreak in Brazil five years ago to jubilation in Tokyo as he cruised past the Netherlands' Tom Egberink 6-1, 6-2 to win gold in men's singles at the Tokyo Paralympics at Ariake Tennis Park on Saturday.

+"After Rio, I was thinking (I might) retire many times because of injury,” Kunieda said.
+“So I can’t believe this result.
+I want to say to myself, “good job.”

 The volunteers and Japanese team officials in the venue let out a roar when Kunieda won the final point to secure the gold.
+He played with the pressure of being an overwhelming favorite at a home games and his emotions broke through when it was all over.
 Kunieda broke down in tears as he draped a Japanese flag around his shoulders and the tears continued to flow as he sobbed into the Hinomaru.

+“It was three times or 10 times more pressure than a normal Paralympics in another country,” Kunieda said.

 Kunieda lost the first game of the match but began to dominate once he found his rhythm and Egberink began to make mistakes.
 He won the next six games and closed out the first set in just 30 minutes.